danielsobrado/CCDAK-Exam-Questions/Kafka-Streams/README.md

 - **State Management**: Leverage state stores and interactive queries efficiently to manage state.
 - **Scaling and Performance**: Apply strategies to scale applications horizontally and optimize performance through tuning and configuration adjustments.
+- It is recommended to store Kafka Streams application state on a **persistent volume** to minimize recovery time by only restoring the missing state upon failure or restart.

 Kafka Streams offers a comprehensive set of tools and functionalities for building robust, real-time streaming applications, leveraging Kafka's strengths in handling vast streams of data efficiently and reliably.